lifelong-learning-systems/task_similarity/README.md

 ## Install

-- First create a venv:
+- First create a venv, using Python 3.8:
     - `python -m venv venv-task-sim`
     - `source venv-task-sim/bin/activate`
 - Next, install POT from source (required so that Cythonized function have access to low level wrappers):